drajer-health/uds-plus/input/pagecontent/StructureDefinition-de-identified-uds-plus-income-observation-intro.md

 	* 100% and below : use valueRange.high to represent 100% (Includes 100)
 	* 101–150% : use valueRange.low to represent 101, valueRange.high to represent 150 (Includes 101 and 150)
 	* 151–200% : use valueRange.low to represent 151, valueRange.high to represent 200 (Includes 151 and 200)
-	* Over 200% : use valueRange.low to represent 200% and comparator of ">"
+	* Over 200% : use valueQuantity.value to represent 200, units of % and comparator of ">"
 	* For unknown use the dataAbsentReason

+**Date Truncation**

+The Data Submitter has to truncate the following dates to only have a precision of year

+* effectiveDateTime.

 **Examples**